Esraaelsisy/BackBase-QATask/README.md

 "tests": This package contains of "TestBase" class which starts and stops the WebDriver for each <Test> tag in TestNG xml file.
     Besides , Test Classes which have the Independent Test scenarios mapped with the methods from page objects , with an inheritance from "TestBase" superclass

-"utilities": This package contains of "helper" class that has all the handler functions needed through the test classes
+"utilities": This package contains of "helper" class that has all the handler functions needed through the test classes , like : Date formatting , Taking screenshots and Colors formatting

 "data" :  This package contains JSON File contains computer Data and JSON File reader to get Data from the JSON file